yoomoney/db-queue/README.md

 Main steps to create manual configuration:

 * Create QueueDao instance for each shard.
-* Implement ShardRouter interface or use SingleShardRouter.
+* Implement QueueShardRouter interface or use SingleShardRouter.
-* Implement PayloadTransformer interface or use NoopPayloadTransformer.
+* Implement TaskPayloadTransformer interface or use NoopPayloadTransformer.
-* Implement Enqueuer interface or use TransactionalEnqueuer.
+* Implement QueueProducer interface or use TransactionalProducer.
-* Implement Queue interface.
+* Implement QueueConsumer interface.
-* Create QueueRegistry and register Queue and Enqueuer instances.
+* Create QueueRegistry and register QueueConsumer and QueueProducer instances.
 * Create QueueExecutionPool and start it.

 ### Spring-Auto Configuration